KayenM/pollination-capstone-api/README.md

 ## Features

 - **Image Classification**: Upload images of tomato plants to detect flowers and classify their growth stage
+- **Video Classification**: Process entire videos frame-by-frame for comprehensive flower analysis ⭐ NEW
-- **Annotated Images**: Automatically generates and stores images with bounding boxes and labels drawn on them
+- **Annotated Media**: Automatically generates and stores images/videos with bounding boxes and labels
 - **GPS Extraction**: Automatically extracts location from image EXIF metadata
-- **Database Storage**: Stores all classifications with annotated images for later retrieval
+- **Database Storage**: Stores all classifications with annotated media for later retrieval (GridFS for large videos)
 - **Heatmap Data**: Returns all location and classification data for frontend heatmap visualization
+- **Frame-by-Frame Analysis**: Detailed statistics for each video frame with aggregated summaries

 ## Software Architecture